hbctraining/Training-modules/Intermediate_shell/lessons/loops_and_scripts.md

 $ wc -l $file
 ```

 > *NOTE:* The variables we create in a session are system-wide, and independent of where you are in the filesystem.
 This is why we can reference it from any directory.
 However, it is only available for your current session.
-If you exit the cluster and login again at a later time, the variables you have created will no longer exist.
+If you exit the close your Terminal and come back again at a later time, the variables you have created will no longer exist.

 ***